cloud-native-suisse-romande/governance/association/charter.md

 ## Name and Location

 The association operates under the name “Cloud Native Suisse Romande”.
-Under paragraph, the Association is registered in the city of Neuchatel and operates in accordance with 60 of the Civil Code of Switzerland.
+Under paragraph, the Association is registered in the city of Neuchatel and operates in accordance with article 60 of the Civil Code of Switzerland.

 ## Goal